 By Melinda Fontaine, DPT, PHRC Walnut Creek Did You Know….
 Pelvic floor exercises are equally effective as sildenafil (Viagra) in treating erectile dysfunction.
-Pelvic floor physical therapy can help incontinence, erectile dysfunction, post void dribbling, overactive bladder, premature ejaculation, and pelvic floor tension myalgia.
-Erectile dysfunction is associated with twice as much absenteeism, decreases in work productivity, and decreases …
+Pelvic floor physical and occupational therapy can help incontinence, erectile dysfunction, post void dribbling, overactive bladder, premature ejaculation, and pelvic floor tension myalgia.
+Erectile dysfunction is associated with twice as much absenteeism, decreases in work productivity, …

 A Case of Pelvic Pain and Sexual Dysfunction- Clyde’s Success Story

-By Morgan Conner, DPT Clyde’s symptoms started about one year before he first came to physical therapy.
+By Morgan Conner, DPT Clyde’s symptoms started about one year before he first came to physical and occupational therapy.
 They started suddenly after he forced an orgasm by squeezing his pelvic floor while enjoying morning sex.
-Later that day he started feeling pins and needles in his prostate, pain at the tip of the penis, and burning with urination.
-When the …
+Later that day he started feeling pins and needles in his prostate, pain at the tip of the penis, and burning with urination. …

-How Pelvic Floor Physical Therapy Helps Male Pelvic Pain
+How Pelvic Floor Physical and Occupational Therapy Helps Male Pelvic Pain

 By Tiffany Yuen, DPT, PHRC Los Gatos Did you know… Chronic pelvic pain syndrome (CPPS) has a worldwide prevalence between 2% and 16% and is the most common urologic disease in men below 50 years old (Smith et al., 2016) Painful ejaculation has a prevalence between 1% and 10% in the general population, but this may increase …